 Frank Schmitt started his professional career at the age of 14 when he performed his first gig at Ft.
 Mitchell Country Club with a band called Odyssey comprised of local band directors.
-Today, 46 years later, Frank performs with over 30 different bands throughout the Midwest including the Blue Wisp Big Band, PyschoAcoustic Orchestra, Swingtime Big Band & the Monday Night Big Band.
+Today, 49 years later, Frank performs with over 30 different bands throughout the Midwest including the Blue Wisp Big Band, PyschoAcoustic Orchestra, Swingtime Big Band & the Monday Night Big Band.
 When entertainers such as Don Rickles and Frank Sinatra, Jr. come into town, Frank usually gets the call to do the gig.
 Frank joined the original London Street Band from 1982 to 1988 before taking a break from the performance scene for 16 years.
 During that time frame, he was the arranger/keyboardist for the group.
 In 2004, he decided to get back into the gigging scene and the rest is history.
 Since his return, Frank has performed thousands of Big Band and Jazz gigs but he has always wanted to get back into doing the music from the 60’s, 70’s and 80’s.
 In July of 2015, he carefully chose his musicians to put London Street back together again and looks forward to bringing joy and excitement to London Street’s audiences for years to come!
-Frank will be the arranger for the band as well as covering both keyboard and bass for the group!
+Frank is the leader, arranger & booking agent for the band as well as the primary keyboardist!

 At the age of 6, a stringy blonde haired little girl sat down for her first lesson at the piano and thus began a love affair with music spanning over fifty years.
 When her parents moved to an apartment, she walked three blocks every day after school to play her grandmother’s old upright player piano.
 By the late 60’s most of the keys were missing their ivory.